JetBrains/amper/docs/GradleMigration.md

   layout: gradle-jvm
 ```

 The `product:` section controls the type of produced artifact, in this case, a library for the JVM platform.
+The
-The `layout: gradle-jvm` enables a [Gradle-compatible mode](Documentation.md#file-layout-with-gradle-interoperability) for JVM
+`layout: gradle-jvm` enables a [Gradle-compatible mode](GradleBasedProjects.md#file-layout-with-gradle-interoperability)
-projects.
+for JVM projects.

+> [!IMPORTANT]
-> Due to current limitation, when you migrate a JVM subproject to an Amper module you need to replace
+> Due to current limitations, when migrating a JVM subproject to an Amper module, you need to replace the
-> the `org.jetbrains.kotlin.jvm` plugin with `org.jetbrains.kotlin.multiplatform`.
+> `org.jetbrains.kotlin.jvm` plugin with `org.jetbrains.kotlin.multiplatform`.

 Find code like